danReynolds/EARTH121/lessons/MineralAndEnergyResources.md

 Primary pollutants are emitted directly from identifiable sources, polluting the air immediately.

 When chemical reactions take place among primary pollutants, *secondary pollutants* are formed.
-The noxious mixture of gases and particles that make up urban smog is an important example that is created when volatile organic compounds and suplhur and nitrogen oxides react in the presence of sunlight.
+The noxious mixture of gases and particles that make up urban smog is an important example that is created when volatile organic compounds and sulphur and nitrogen oxides react in the presence of sunlight.

 The burning of fossil fuels by industry and various modes of transpiration are the greatest contributors of these compounds.